Emergency Medical Technician-Basic (Certificate)

 Review the Essential Functions of the Job

 Students enrolled in the EMT program must be able to perform the EMT essential functions (PDF) with or without reasonable accommodations.
-Any applicant or enrolled students are encouraged to contact Disability Support Services to discuss any concerns associated with the program.
+Any applicant or enrolled students are encouraged to contact Student Access and Accommodation Services to discuss any concerns associated with the program.

 Criminal Background Check